Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the help of Audra McMillan, Daniela Antonova, Barry Theobald, Jonathan Whitmore, Jessica Zuniga, Robert Monarch, Kanishka Bhaduri, and David Betancourt in providing comments on early drafts of the paper and helping to shape its final direction.
-We thank Audra McMillan in particular for her guidance and support throughout the submission process.
-Early discussions with Kunal Talwar, Brian Knott, Luke Winstrom, and Michael Scaria were also helpful in shaping the main ideas.
+We further acknowledge Audra McMillan for her guidance and support throughout the submission process.
+Early idea-shaping discussions with Kunal Talwar, Brian Knott, Luke Winstrom, and Michael Scaria were also helpful.